 The feud between Nick Minchin and Malcolm Turnbull is a symbol of the rift in the Liberal Party between the moderates and the conservatives, says managing editor David Donovan.

-ON MARCH 21 this year, Liberal Party Senator Nick Minchin announced he was quitting politics.
+ON MARCH 21, 2010, Liberal Party Senator Nick Minchin announced he was quitting politics.
 On May 1, the previous leader of the Liberal Party, Malcolm Turnbull, said that he had changed his mind about quitting politics and would, in fact, recontest his seat of Wentworth at the federal election this year.

 It would be interesting to know if these two events were related, since these two men have been engaged in a bitter feud for over a decade.